-'Don't talk.
-I want to hear what happens.'
+"Don't talk.
+I want to hear what happens."
+"Is something happening?"

-'Is something happening?'
 I inquired innocently.

-'You mean to say you don't know?' said Miss Baker, honestly surprised.
-'I thought everybody knew.'
+"Do you mean to say you don't know?" said Miss Baker, honestly surprised.
+"I thought everybody knew."
+"I don't."
+"Why-" she said hesitantly, "Tom's got some woman in New York."
+"Got some woman?"

-'I don't.'

-'Why -' she said hesitantly.
-'Tom's got some woman in New York.'

-'Got some woman?'
 I repeated blankly.